 The chalet can arrange transfers to and from the airport or train station for an extra cost.
 Ferrying you to and from any of the Tarentaise villages or resorts on your itinerary is included with your stay.

 Worth getting out of bed for

-Adventures at Chalet Hibou are a tale of two seasons: in winter, you’ll have access to seven Tarentaise resorts including Sainte Foy, Val d’Isère and Les Arcs for skiing and snowboarding, on piste and off, as well as heli-skiing over the border in Italy.
+Adventures at Chalet Hibou are a tale of two seasons: in winter, you’ll have access to seven Tarentaise resorts including Sainte Foy, Val d’Isère and Les Arcs for skiing and snowboarding, on piste and off, as well as heli-skiing (available on request) over the border in Italy.
 Snowshoeing, dog sledding, ice climbing and biathlon are also on the menu.
 In summer, don hiking boots to explore the picturesque peaks on foot, or try via ferrata, glacier hiking or mountaineering.
 Watery pursuits on the Isère river include canyoning, white water rafting and fly fishing.